-- a) first and last name; - b) social security number; - c) relationship to taxpayer; - d) the number of months this person lived in your home; - e) check this box if the person is age 65 or over; and - f) check this box if the person died in 2019.
+- a) first and last name; - b) SSN;

+- c) relationship to taxpayer; - d) the number of months this person lived in your home; - e) check this box if the person is age 65 or over; and - f) check this box if the person died in 2023.

-You may lose the exemption for qualifying parents/grandparents if you do not furnish this information.
+You may lose the exemption for qualifying parents and grandparents if you do not furnish this information.
 Enter the total number of qualifying parents/grandparents in box 11a.